Skip to main content

 void after() => dispatch(WaitAction.remove(index));

-In the ViewModel, just as before, if there's any waiting, then state.wait.isWaitingAny will return true.
-However, now you can check each button wait flag separately by its index. state.wait.isWaiting(index) will return true if that specific button is waiting.
+If there's any waiting, then state.wait.isWaitingAny will return true.
+However, now you can check each button wait flag separately by its index, as state.wait.isWaiting(index) will return true only when that specific button is waiting.

-Note: If necessary, you can clear all flags by doing dispatch(WaitAction.clear()).
+If necessary, you can also clear all flags by doing dispatch(WaitAction.clear()).

 If you fear your flag may conflict with others, you can also add a "namespace", by further dividing flags into references.
 This can be seen in the Wait Action Advanced 2 Example: